megnergit/mecanum-buggy-esp32-e4/README.md

 We only need a corridor in a warehouse that is exactly the same width with the vehicle.

-I first thought how cool Fraunhofer Institute is, but it turns out Mecanum wheel was invented by a Swedish engineer Bengt Erland, and was patented in 1970s ('Mecanum'  is the name of the company).
+I first thought how cool Fraunhofer Institute is, but it turns out Mecanum wheel was invented by a Swedish engineer Bengt Erland Ilon, and was patented in 1970s ('Mecanum'  is the name of the company).

 I wanted to reproduce a buggy with Mecanum wheels and would like to see it runs sideway with my own eyes.